 This obviously isn’t a decluttering tip but it is essential for a productive workspace — lighting!

-A table lamp or pendant light over your desk, and general good lighting in your office space will help you work and reduce eye strain.
+A table lamp or pendant light over your desk provides much-needed task lighting and will help to reduce eye strain.
 You might like to check out these lights we love for shopping inspiration.

 Most of us have cables in our workspace that we don’t even know what they belong to!

 Old phone chargers, adapters for previous laptops or old camera cables are just some of the most typical kinds you’ll find.

 While it can be confusing and frustrating, taking the time to sort through your cables and label what they are for (while getting rid of ones you no longer need) will save you so much time in the future.
-I just love this little trick to label them!
+I just love this washi tape label hack to keep cables organised!

-Stationery can quickly take over a workspace but a few pieces like tumblers to hold pens and mini baskets for bulldog clips and other smaller pieces can help to keep your desk tidy — and they make stylish decor items in their own right.
+Stationery can quickly take over a workspace but a few storage solutions, like tumblers to hold pens and mini baskets for bulldog clips and custom printed sticky notes, can help to keep your desk tidy — and they make stylish decor items in their own right.

 If you’re holding onto pens that don’t really work or scissors that are too blunt to cut anything, you know what to do!
 Stop holding onto things just for the sake of it.

 Also, how much stationery do you really need on your desk?
-Perhaps you could organise them into essential items that can stay on the desk and other bits you rarely use that could be put in a cupboard or storage area close by.
+Perhaps you could organise them into essential items that can stay on the desk and other bits you rarely use that could be put into a cupboard or storage area close by.